More Features in Google Classroom

 STEPS FOR ADDITIONAL BASIC SKILLS

 1. Above the Google Classroom banner, there is a tab for Grades.
 Choose Grades and you will see all your students and the assignments you have added to the classroom.
-The grade book has really improved in 2019.
+The grade book has really improved a lot since its inception.
 As a teacher, you can easily see several different views of students who are missing assignments.
 You can also see under the ungraded tab, assignments you have not graded yet.
 The neatest feature is the ability to add private comments and constructive feedback to each individual student.

 3. After watching the video, you will want to set up your Grading System first in Settings.
 (Settings can be found by clicking on the wheel in the upper right-hand corner of your Classroom.)